IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 The breakdown in the change in the cumulative fair value of Synatom’s assets is presented as follows:

-Net income for the period generated by these assets amounted to €228 million in 2021 (negative €31 million in 2020).
+The net loss for the period generated by these assets amounted to €184 million in 2023 (loss of €217 million in 2022).

-20.3 Dismantling of non-nuclear plant and equipment and site rehabilitation
+17.3 Dismantling of non-nuclear plant and equipment and site rehabilitation

-20.3.1 Dismantling obligations arising on non-nuclear plant and equipment
+17.3.1 Dismantling obligations arising on non-nuclear plant and equipment

 Certain items of plant and equipment, including conventional power stations, transmission and distribution pipelines, storage facilities and LNG terminals, have to be dismantled at the end of their operational lives or at least safely shut down.
 These obligations are the result of prevailing environmental regulations in the countries concerned, contractual agreements, or an implicit Group commitment.
 The most important issue for the Group concerns gas infrastructures in France.

-In line with the objective of carbon neutrality by 2050, the long-term scenario adopted by the Group, which governs the implementation of its strategy, is one that combines reasonable electrification, i.e. just under 50% of final demand in 2050, with the ambitious development of a diversified range of green gases (biomethane, synthesized e-CH4, natural gas with the Carbon-Capture and Storage process, and pure hydrogen).
-Due to the importance of these green gases in the French energy mix scheduled for 2050 and beyond, gas infrastructures will remain largely necessary and will be essential to provide flexibility to the energy system.
-The adaptation and conversion of these infrastructures to green gas means that they can be used in the very distant future, which means that the present value of provisions for their dismantling is almost zero, except in the specific cases of LNG terminals and non-regulated storage sites.
-Provisions for dismantling LNG terminals and storage sites totaled €402 million at December 31, 2021, compared to €367 million at December 31, 2020.
+Due to the importance of green gases in the French energy mix scheduled for 2050 and beyond, gas infrastructures will remain largely necessary and will be essential to provide flexibility to the energy system.
+The adaptation and conversion of these infrastructures to green gas mean that they can be used in the very distant future, which means that the present value of dismantling provisions is almost zero, except in the specific cases of LNG terminals and reduced operation and non-regulated storage sites mainly in France and Germany, for which provisions for dismantling amounted to €326 million at December 31, 2023 and €359 million at December 31, 2022.

-20.3.2 Hazelwood Power Station & Mine (Australia)
+17.3.2 Hazelwood Power Station & Mine (Australia)

 The Group and its partner Mitsui announced in November 2016 their decision to close the coal-fired Hazelwood Power Station, and cease coal extraction operations from the adjoining mine from late March 2017.
 The Group holds a 72% interest in the former 1,600 MW power station and adjoining coal mine, which has been consolidated as a joint operation.

-At December 31, 2021, the Group’s share (72%) of the provision covering the obligation to dismantle and rehabilitate the mine amounted to €251 million.
+At December 31, 2023, the Group’s share (72%) of the provision covering the obligation to dismantle and rehabilitate the mine amounted to €280 million, versus €220 million at December 31, 2022.
+The updating of certain provision inputs has resulted in an increase of around €90 million.

 Dismantling and site rehabilitation work commenced in 2017 and focused on: managing site contamination; planning site wide environmental clean-up; the demolition and dismantling of all of the site’s industrial facilities, including the former power station; and ongoing aquifer pumping and designated earthworks within the mine to ensure mine floor and batter stability with a view to long-term rehabilitation into a pit lake.

-Several policies and laws that have a direct or indirect impact on mine rehabilitation and on the agencies that administer them have recently been reformed.
-Consequently, the ultimate regulatory obligations are likely to be revised during the life of the project and could therefore have an impact on provisions.
+The ultimate regulatory obligations are likely to be revised during the life of the project and could therefore have an impact on provisions.

 The amount of the provision recognized is based on the Group’s best current estimate of the demolition and rehabilitation costs that Hazelwood is expected to incur.
 However, the amount of this provision may be adjusted in the future to take into account any changes in the key inputs.

-20.4 Other contingencies
+17.4 Other contingencies

-This caption essentially includes provisions for commercial litigation, tax claims and disputes (except income tax, pursuant to IFRIC 23) as well as provisions for onerous contracts relating to storage and transport capacity reservation contracts.
+This caption essentially includes provisions for commercial litigation, tax claims and disputes (except income tax, pursuant to IFRIC 23) as well as provisions for onerous contracts relating to storage and transport capacity reservation contracts